Amin-Lotfian/Amin-Lotfian/README.md

 - Website: https://cafebazaar.ir/app/com.darokooapp?l=en
 - Iran/ Italy
 - 29 Years Old
-- With a lifetime of experience in data analytics and deriving valuable insights from diverse datasets, I am well skilled with Python, SQL and Excel, along with a solid statistics knowledge.
+- With extensive experience in data analytics and deriving valuable insights from diverse datasets, I am skilled in Python, SQL, and Excel, with a strong foundation in statistics.
+I held a full-time role in Rome for about ten months at AG Hotel Consulting, where I served as the only data scientist and revenue analyst.
+During my time there, I demonstrated a commitment to excellence and a strong work ethic.
-I did a full-time job in Rome for about Ten months in the AGHC company.
-I served as the only data scientist and revenue analyst there.
-I demonstrated a commitment to excellence and work ethic.
-My solid background of statistics and data analysis, pushed me to seek further.
-Therefor I quit the company to learn and pass professional certifications of Python and SQL for data analytics.
-As a current data analyst and future Data Engineer, I am passionate about applying descriptive and predictive analytics, using different methods of machine learning and statistics.
+My solid background in statistics and data analysis motivated me to seek further development, leading me to leave the company to pursue professional certifications in Python and SQL for data analytics.
+As a current data analyst and aspiring data engineer, I am passionate about building robust data pipelines, managing data warehouses, and applying advanced data analytics techniques.
-Of course, my experience of running a Two-Sided pharmaceutical start-up platform, has shaped well my mind and my decision-making procedures.
+Additionally, my experience running a two-sided start-up platform has developed my strategic thinking and decision-making abilities.
+A classmate and I co-founded Darookoo (LLC), an intelligent pharmaceutical platform that connected users with pharmacies in a two-sided B2C marketplace.
+This platform effectively reduced both the time and cost of in-person pharmacy visits.
+As a COO turned CEO, my contributions spanned multiple domains, including project management, product development and customer engagement.

 ## Education